SidduPatil-AEM/apple/README.md

 Step 2:: In order to create system user, you should have logged in with the Administrators credentials.
 Click on login on the crx explorer dashboard.

 Step 3:: Click the option called "User Administartion".
-This now opens up a new window , Click "Create system user" to create one.
+This now opens up a new window , Click "Create system user" to create one(tagQueryService).

 Step 4::  Fill the details :: User iD -> system (tagQueryService).
-Enter the intermediate path: /home/users/system

 Step 5:: Select the small green tick to complete the step.